stazsh/ACCI-Membership-Form/README.md

 # ACCI Membership Form
-Form generator of Asansol Chamber of Commerce and Industry
+Form generator for Asansol Chamber of Commerce and Industry

 ## Getting Started with Create React App